All Episodes

 But stands to reason because we got both sides of the eye.

-We got the front and back eyewall, we got the east and west eye wall.
+We got the front and back eye wall.

-Uh so uh and by the way, my damage is minimal compared to what some suffered down here.
+So, and by the way, my damage is minimal compared to what some suffered down here.

-It's it's it's uh amazing.
+It's amazing.

-And got the official word today that our little speck of real estate where we live here today, about 10,000 of us will get our power on November 22nd.
+And got the official word today that our little speck of real estate where we live here today, about 10,000 of us, will get our power on November 22nd.

 We will be last.

-Well, they they're doing big population centers first.
+Well, they're doing big population centers first.

 And they can't turn on a wealthy enclave first without causing themselves a bunch of PR problems.

-Now, where we are, we've got the it so happens that the uh that the street on which our official Southern Command is on does have power, amazingly, so it's got to be an accident.
+Now, where we are, we've got it so happens that the street on which our official Southern Command is on does have power, amazingly.

 In the meantime, I got to take time out because we're a little long here.